Virginia Consumer Data Protection Act (VCDPA) 2026 Guide

 Does the VCDPA apply to nonprofits?

 Yes.
-Unlike some state privacy laws that exempt nonprofits, the VCDPA applies to all entity types, including nonprofits, if they meet the applicability thresholds.
+Unlike some state privacy laws that exempt nonprofits, the VCDPA applies to all entity types, including nonprofits, if they meet the applicability thresholds (100K consumers, or 25K consumers + 50% revenue from data sales).
+HIPAA-covered entities, GLBA-covered financial institutions, government bodies, and higher education institutions are exempt at the entity level.

 Does the VCDPA cover employee data?

-No. The VCDPA defines “consumer” as a Virginia resident acting in an individual or household context.
-It excludes individuals acting in a commercial or employment context.
+No. The VCDPA defines “consumer” as a Virginia resident acting in an individual or household context, and explicitly excludes individuals acting in a commercial or employment context.
+So job applicants, employees, and B2B contacts are outside the VCDPA — this is a major contrast with California’s CCPA/CPRA, which removed its employee/B2B carve-out in 2023.

 How does the VCDPA interact with HIPAA?

 This article provides general educational information and is not legal advice.
 Consult qualified legal counsel for guidance specific to your organization.
-Last updated: March 29, 2026.
+Published: March 29, 2026.
+Last verified: July 1, 2026.